danielpetri1/bbb-recording-exporter/README.md

 # BigBlueButton Exporter

 ⚠️ **Still a work in progress!** ⚠️<br  />

-A server-side script to export a BigBlueButton 2.3-dev recording as a single video file.
+Client-side version of the scripts to enable users to download a BigBlueButton 2.3-dev recording as a single video file.

 ## What's supported?